 Learn about real Persecuted Christians in North Korea at Open Doors .

-This story was inspired by a character and theme in Sea Scribe.
+This story was inspired by a character and theme in Fury in the Storm.
 Click the title link to learn more about this covert Christian mission suspense.
 You may also enjoy another short story based on North Korea titled, “Killing Orders.”